MicrosoftDocs/dynamics-365-unified-operations-public/articles/supply-chain/warehousing/print-license-plate-labels-using-label-layouts.md

 ### <a name="label-template"></a>Enable label template support

-Label templates let you design labels with more advanced layouts, which can include header, row, and footer elements.
+Label templates let you design labels that have more advanced layouts, which can include header, row, and footer elements.
 Follow these steps to format a label that includes label template elements.

 1. Go to **Warehouse management \> Setup \> Document routing \> Label layout**.
 1. At the top of the list pane, set the **Label layout type** field to *License Plate Label*.